 One light-year = 63,240 AU

 Bottom line: Astronomers like to list the distances to objects within our solar system (planets, dwarf planets, asteroids, comets, spacecraft, etc.) in terms of the astronomical unit, or AU.
 One astronomical unit is the approximate mean distance between the Earth and sun.
-It’s about 150 million kilometers or 93 million miles.
+It’s about 93 million miles (150 million km), or 8 light-minutes.